id/emqx-docs/en_US/observability/opentelemetry/metrics.md

 ## Visualize EMQX Metrics in Prometheus

-The EMQX metrics can be viewed in Prometheus web console (http://otel-collector:9090):
+The EMQX metrics can be viewed in the Prometheus web console (http://otel-collector:9090):
 ![OpenTelemetry-Prometheus](./assets/opentelemetry-prometheus.png)